adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 In fact I talk about it so much at work, that I'm even starting to do my own head in with it.
 I dread to ask my colleagues what they think of my repetitive verbal abuse.
 Importantly this pattern isn't reserved for forms.

-For example, imagine a product page containing 10 high-resolution photos, a description, an add to basket form, dimensions, shipping information, related products, ratings, comments, and reviews etc.
+For example, imagine a product page containing an image carousel with 10 high-resolution photos, a description, an add to basket form, dimensions, shipping information, related products, ratings, comments, and reviews etc.

-Typically, the images are collapsed into a carousel.
-Instead, load up one image and include a *show all* link.
-Clicking this would show a page with all the images on it.
+Users don't always come to a product page and view everything.
+Instead give users the choice to drill down further.
+Give users one high quality image and offer a *show all* link.
+Clicking it would naturally show all the images.
+And as it's on a page of it's own, there is no need to collapse it.

 This uses the natural building blocks of the web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).

-This results in a fast product page as there are less images and no need for a complex code ridden carousel.

-The image page is fast too.
-And again no carousel is needed.
-Use the inherent scrolling behaviour to browse the images with ease.

-Not only is this in all likeliness easier to use, but the user will expect *this* page to take a little longer to load.
-It contains images afterall.

-Users don't always come to a product page and view everything.
-Giving users the choice to drill down quickly is another quality of well-designed experiences.
+Ultimately this speeds things up drastically and scrolling is the most natural interaction on the web.

 People on expensive data contracts benefit too.
-They can choose to see the images or wait until they are connected to WI-FI.
+They can choose to see all the images or wait until they are connected to WI-FI.

 It's easier to share too.
-Trying to share an image that resides within the third panel of a carousel is disorientating.
-They may have to swipe to see it which is a big ask.
+Sharing the third image inside a carousel becomes a problem as the user is forced to swipe and hope to find the image in question.

 The same goes for tabs.
-If stuff is hidden by default, I would question just how important it is to the page.
-If the tab contains a little bit of content, just stack it.
-If not perhaps linking to a separate page will work well.
+If stuff is hidden by default, how important is it to appear on this page?
+If the tab contains a small amount of content, show it.
+If not consider a separate page again.

-If you're brave, like Yaron, you could place your site's [menu on a separate page](http://yaronschoen.com/table-of-contents/) too.
+If you're brave like Yaron, you could place your site's [menu on a separate page](http://yaronschoen.com/table-of-contents/) too.
+The page loads quickly, users may not even realise there was a page refresh.

 Modal windows, oh modal windows.
 They often take up the entire screen particularly on small screens.
-Instead, put the content on a separate page, don't break the back button and keep the experience fast.
+Again, use a page, don't break the back button and keep the experience fast.
 Less code and less problems equals faster experiences.

 Scroll jacking, [floating labels](/articles/floating-labels-are-problematic/), [font-size widgets](http://adrianroselli.com/2016/12/dont-re-create-browser-features.html), custom fonts.
 Kill.

-Calm, relax.
-That was for me, not for you.
-I hope you found that as therapeutic as I did.
-Let's continue.

 ## 2. Code

-By simplifying the interface itself, we've already  reduced the size of the code significantly.
+By simplifying the interface itself, we've reduced the size of the code significantly.
 But we can do more:

 ### 1. Create lean HTML

 Sometimes developers use the wrong element.
-A `<button>`, for example, is half the size of `<div role="button" tabinidex="0">` and doesn't require any script to make it accessible.
+A `<button>`, for example, is half the size of `<div role="button" tabinidex="0">` and doesn't require any script to make it accessible again.

 [Divitus](https://csscreator.com/divitis) is an antiquated buzzword, but its meaning is still prevalent today.
 We often use [additional elements unncessarily](http://getbootstrap.com/components/#navbar-brand-image).
 Additional elements take longer to request, parse and render.
 Every element needs justification for its existence.

 Classitus, is the use of extra classes.
-Extra classes may decrease CSS footprint, but signifcantly increases the HTML.
+Extra classes may decrease CSS footprint, but signifcantly increases the size of HTML.
 Keeping HTML lean is important because unlike CSS, it can't be cached, because it often contains personalised and dynamic content.
+This leads to another [misuse of AJAX](/articles/dont-use-ajax-for-personalised-content/).

 We may also find ourselves adding various [attributes in the name of accessibility]((https://silktide.com/i-thought-title-text-improved-accessibility-i-was-wrong/)).
 They aren't always valuable and add further weight to the page.

 Similarly, the first rule of ARIA is not to use it.
-To associate errors to a form control, we might use `aria-describedby` as follows:
+To associate errors to a form control we might use `aria-describedby`:

 	<label for="age">
       Age